 At the same time, I don't think it's a good idea to dump bonds altogether.
 As I noted in this article, current bond prices are already factoring in the possibility that rates could go higher in the future; it's not as though the threat of rising rates is a new concept that no bond-market participants have considered.

 Moreover, shunning bonds carries risks of its own.
-With cash yields as low as they are currently, prematurely downplaying bonds in favor of cash carries an opportunity cost.
+With cash yields as low as they are currently (0.10% money market yield, anyone?), prematurely downplaying bonds in favor of cash carries an opportunity cost.
 And dividend-paying stocks, while perhaps a reasonable home for a portion of your portfolio that you might otherwise dedicate to bonds, have a much higher volatility profile than do bonds.
 A worst-case scenario for stocks will equal much higher losses than you're apt to see in an Armageddon-type scenario in the bond market.

 It also helps to keep bond worries in perspective.
 Yes, rising rates tend to depress the prices of already-existing bonds on the market.
 But if you own individual bonds, you can simply hold them to maturity and reinvest the proceeds into bonds with higher yields attached to them.
-(Just make sure that you're adequately diversified and that you're not sinking too large a share of your portfolio into bonds with sketchy credit qualities, as discussed in this article.)
+(Just make sure that you're adequately diversified and that you're not sinking too large a share of your portfolio into bonds with sketchy credit qualities.)
 And if you own a bond fund, you may see your principal value decline, but those losses will be at least partially offset by the fact that the manager can swap into higher-yielding bonds as he or she goes along.

-To use a current (and widely held) example, Vanguard Total Bond Market Index (VBMFX) currently has an SEC yield of 1.47% and an average duration of 5.0 years.
-That means if yields increased by 1 percentage point during a one-year period, one could expect the fund to lose roughly 3.5% during that same time frame--the 5% expected loss of principal would be slightly mitigated by the fund's 1.47% yield.
-If yields increased by 0.25% during a one-year period, the fund would stand to earn a slightly positive return during that stretch.
-(A 5.0-year duration multiplied by the interest-rate increase of 0.25 equals a 1.25% loss of principal over the one-year period, but the investor also earns a 1.47% yield during that time, so the fund's one-year total return would be approximately 0.22%.)
+To use a current (and widely held) example, Vanguard Total Bond Market Index (VBMFX) currently has an SEC yield of 2.79% and an average duration of 5.1 years.
+(Note that the yield figure on Morningstar.com is its trailing 12-month yield; SEC yield, a more current snapshot of a fund's yield, is available on fund companies' websites.)
+That means if yields increased by 1 percentage point over a one-year period, one could expect the fund to lose roughly 2.3% during that same time frame--the 5.1% expected loss of principal would be partly mitigated by the fund's 2.79% yield.
+If yields increased by 0.25% during a one-year period, the fund would stand to gain about 1.5% during that stretch.
+(A 5.1-year duration multiplied by the interest-rate increase of 0.25 equals a 1.28% loss of principal over the one-year period, but the investor also earns a 2.8% yield during that time, so the fund's one-year total return would be approximately 1.5%.)

 Meanwhile, the projected losses for long-term U.S. Treasury bonds amid a period of rising rates look a lot more alarming.
-Vanguard Long-Term Treasury (VUSTX), for example, has posted a scorching 10-year annualized gain of 7.5% during the past decade.
-But given the fund's duration of 15.5 years and yield of 2.54%, shareholders could expect to lose roughly 13% of their principal during a one-year period if Treasury rates were to jump up by 1 percentage point during that same time frame.
+Vanguard Long-Term Treasury (VUSTX), for example, has posted a scorching 10-year annualized gain of 6.50% during the past decade.
+But given the fund's duration of 12.8 years and yield of 3.41%, shareholders could expect to lose almost 10.00% of their principal during a one-year period if Treasury rates were to jump up by 1 percentage point during that same time frame.
 That example illustrates that if you're concerned about rising rates, avoiding long-term bond funds is a good starting point.

 And while duration is a handy measure, there are some limitations of which you should be aware.
 Investors use changes in Treasury yields as a proxy for what's happening with interest rates, and changes in Treasury yields are a good predictor of what you can expect from a Treasury fund's performance.
 But other types of bonds won't be as responsive to changes in Treasury yields, as Eric Jacobson details in this article.
 Thus, it's a mistake to derive a false sense of precision from the aforementioned rule of thumb, particularly if you're dealing with a bond type where there's a substantial differential between its yield and that of Treasury bonds.